eahoivik/EC-steroid-hormone-receptors-metastasis/README.md

 ## EC-steroid-hormone-receptors-metastasis

 This is a tentative research project website on endometrial cancer and how steroid receptors might mediate metastasis.
 Looking forward to develop this further as soon as funding is in place.
-We will keep the website updated, so your on track with the project.
+We will keep the website updated, so you're on track with the project.

 ### Project manager